ahussain-ai/SiamNetSignature/README.md

 #### Repository Structure
 The repository is organized to facilitate easy navigation and understanding of the codebase.
 Here’s a breakdown of the main components:

-##### datasets/: Contains scripts and tools for downloading, preparing, and managing signature datasets.